Boeing bounces back after Pentagon says Iran likely shot down Ukraine plane by mistake

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-Boeing CEO Dennis Muilenburg resigned Dec.
+As for the 737 Max Jet fallout, Boeing CEO Dennis Muilenburg resigned Dec.
 23 amid the controversy surrounding the company's beleaguered 737 Max jet, the aerospace giant said.

 The company said David Calhoun, Boeing's current chairman, will replace Muilenburg as president and CEO beginning Jan.
 13, 2020.